JumpStarter: Human-AI Planning with Task-Structured Context Curation: Detailed Design and Results of User Study

 \subsection{Hypotheses}

-In the user study, we investigate the following hypotheses: \begin{itemize} \item \textit{H1}: Compared to ChatGPT, JumpStarter significantly \textbf{lowers users' task load (H1)} for mental demand (H1a), temporal demand (H1b), performance (H1c), effort (H1d) and frustration (H1e). \item \textit{H2}: Compared to ChatGPT, JumpStarter significantly \textbf{increases users' exploration efficiency (H2)} in terms of the number of plan items explored (H2a) and the number of working solutions drafted (H2b) within the given time. \item \textit{H3}: Compared to ChatGPT, JumpStarter significantly \textbf{increases users' satisfaction level with the quality of results (H3)} in terms of plan quality (H3a) and working solution quality (H3b). \item \textit{H4}: Compared to ChatGPT, JumpStarter significantly \textbf{increases users' confidence in taking the next steps on their personal projects (H4)}. \end{itemize}
+In the user study, we investigate the following hypotheses: \begin{itemize} \item \textit{H1}: Compared to ChatGPT, JumpStarter significantly \textbf{lowers users' task load (H1)} for mental demand (H1a), temporal demand (H1b), performance (H1c), effort (H1d) and frustration (H1e). \item \textit{H2}: Compared to ChatGPT, JumpStarter significantly \textbf{increases users' exploration efficiency (H2)} in terms of the number of plan items explored (H2a) and the number of answer drafts created (H2b) within the given time. \item \textit{H3}: Compared to ChatGPT, JumpStarter significantly \textbf{increases users' satisfaction level with the quality of results (H3)} in terms of plan quality (H3a) and answer draft quality (H3b). \item \textit{H4}: Compared to ChatGPT, JumpStarter significantly \textbf{increases users' confidence in taking the next steps on their personal projects (H4)}. \end{itemize}